TeamCS1/Ninkyo-Dantai-II-Tanpen/README.md

 # Ninkyo-Dantai-II-Tanpen

-Ninkyo Dantai II - The Manual and wiki can be found here
+Ninkyo Dantai II Tanpen - The Manual and wiki can be found here

 ## Why the move?